-Let’s take a look at 5 ways real-life companies used our social audience insights to transform their marketing strategies:
+Let’s take a look at 5 ways real-life companies used our social insights to transform their marketing strategies:

 1. Competitor Audience Insights